SantiagoEnriqueGA/custom_database/README.md

 - `tdqm`: Used for progress bars in the large data processing.
 - `faker`: Used for generating fake data for testing purposes.

+The database library provides the following interfaces:
+1. **Python API**: Directly use the library's Python modules for database operations.
+2. **Socket API**: Launch a database server from a `.segadb` file and interact with it using a socket client.
+3. **Curses Interface**: Navigate through the database in the console with the DB Navigator.
+(Read-only)
+4. **Web GUI**: A simple web interface for interacting with the database. **(Future)**

 ## Table of Contents
 <!-- Add Links to Other Sections Here! -->